 - if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, Tums, others), you will need to allow some time to pass between when you take a dose of these antacids and when you take a dose of azithromycin tablets or liquid.
 Ask your doctor or pharmacist how many hours before or after you take azithromycin you may take these medications.
 The extended-release suspension may be taken at any time with antacids.

 - tell your doctor if you have ever had jaundice (yellowing of the skin or eyes) or other liver problems while taking azithromycin.
 Your doctor will probably tell you not to take azithromycin.

-- tell your doctor if you have low levels of magnesium or potassium in your blood; if you have a blood infection; if you have or have ever had a fast, slow, or irregular heartbeat; cystic fibrosis; AIDs or human immunodeficiency virus (HIV) infection; myasthenia gravis (a condition of muscles and the nerves that control them); or if you have kidney or liver disease.
+- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death) or a fast, slow, or irregular heartbeat, and if you have low levels of magnesium or potassium in your blood; if you have a blood infection; heart failure; cystic fibrosis; AIDS or human immunodeficiency virus (HIV) infection; myasthenia gravis (a condition of muscles and the nerves that control them); or if you have kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking azithromycin, call your doctor.

 Unless your doctor tells you otherwise, continue your normal diet.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.